samumantha/github-jupyter-4-ds/content/contributing.md

-Submitting a change proposal as external contributor (we assume you are not added as "collaborator" and thus have no write-permissions to a repository) looks very similar to submitting a "pull request" to a repository with a protected `master` branch.
+Submitting a change proposal as external contributor (we assume you are not added as "collaborator" and thus have no write-permissions to a repository) looks very similar to submitting a "pull request" to a repository with a protected `main` branch.
 Only this time you have no other choice than "Propose file change".

 Let's try this with one participant who has not been added as collaborator